LispCookbook/cl-cookbook/documentation.md

 title: Using and Creating Documentation
 ---

-* NB!: This draft document is under active development, comments and additions are requested.
-The structure and contents will be changed during draft updates.
-More direct *recipes*, *tips* and *suggested quick-starts* must be added.
-Proposed key areas of interest:
+* NB!: This draft is under active development, comments and additions are requested.
+More direct *recipes*, *tips* and *suggested quick-starts* must be added to the proposed key areas of interest:

 * Interactive REPL CL Documentation use
 * IDE CL Documentation use